ygfalcon/Solsniper-zero/README.md

    [PyYAML](https://pyyaml.org/) and
    [solders](https://pypi.org/project/solders/) which are necessary when using YAML configuration files and Solana keypair functionality.
+   Heavy packages such as `faiss`, `sentence-transformers` and `torch` are only needed for features like semantic trade search and reinforcement learning.
+   If you are just running the lightweight test suite or core trading loop they can be safely skipped.
+The tests stub them automatically when missing.

 3. **Create a configuration file**
    Create a `config.yaml` or `config.toml` file in the project directory with